Michael D Higgins and Sabina given roses and cheered as term ends

 “How valuable it was to be able to join with them in engaging with the issues, projects and ideas that will help us to achieve the best of our country and the best representation of Ireland and its values abroad – an inclusive citizenship and a creative society in a real Republic.”

+Mr Higgins, a former mayor of Galway, president of the Labour Party and minister for arts, culture and the Gaeltacht, focused on celebrating the arts, the Irish language, and peace initiatives during his term.

+Mr Higgins has published a number of books including collections of poetry, speeches and essays and contributed to numerous others.

-Mr Higgins’ 14-year term ends at midnight and left-wing independent Catherine Connolly will be inaugurated as Ireland’s 10th president on Tuesday.
+His 14-year term ends at midnight and left-wing independent Catherine Connolly, a former Galway constituency colleague of Mr Higgins, will be inaugurated as Ireland’s 10th president on Tuesday.

+Mr Higgins will be in attendance at the inauguration at Dublin Castle.

+Graham Clifford, founder of the Sanctuary Runners, said the group had approached the Aras about doing a guard of honour and they received a reply that Mr Higgins would be “eager” to do it.